easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20190905
+new beginning (IMPORTANT)
+## yesterday meeting recap
+3 main things needed moving forward with this discrete time extension (DTE) paper
+### thorough performance evaluation for the whole workspace
+this point means testing (query) with a lot of points on the wall, with noises and other things included. this is to show robustness and sensitivity. this shows an overall image of the controller performance instead of just one point. this also includes my discussion of the performance drop away from OP. this needs to be done with a larger scale, running 100+ simulation for 1 case.

+**TODO:**
+- [ ] a `parsim()` (maybe) script to run things in parallel to speed up
+- [ ] choose a set of varying parameters and how they vary
+- [ ] maybe introduce some randomness into the simulation
+- [ ] save everything (parameters and results) in case of later analysis
+- [ ] automate the evaluation process with metrics
+- [ ] metrics list: RMS, stiffness, and maybe something in time domain, in joint torque

+### apply this to ADAMS in the absence of real experiment
+this point is not really needed. but b/c I cannot do real experiment right now, this serves as what happens when there is a modeling error. this can be updated later b/c right now I don't have a concrete todo list. this can be done either in co-simulation or directly in ADAMS depending on the capability

+### find a baseline to compare with
+this point is hard to do b/c right now I don't know how to implement any of the current methods from other group myself. there are some potential candidates though.

+### other things like:
+- perturbation in other directions

+## misc
+- added *saveAnimation.m* to save animation with script

+- modified the order of plotting to push noisy signals in the back

+- changed "MIMOMOP" to "MOPMIMO" so that all controllers have similar/the same ending. this was better for saving variables using regular expression.

+- added *matlabCodeSnip.md* to accumulate useful/not yet in-use commands and scripts. a list of things I wanted to solve was also included.

+- added save mat file in *saveMultiFigs.m*

+- updated Q matrix gain in *linScript.m*

+# 20190901
+## copied 2 more controllers to *disturbTest.slx*
+copied from *DcontrolDemoLMwIAW1D.slx* and *controlDemoIJ1D.slx* to make DMIMO and SISO controllers. now, this is really a "one file rules all" situation. the *exeScript.m* and the *plotScript.m* were all updated accordingly. now the plots had designated color and the joint angle for DMIMO was a bit different from others just to show the "discrete nature" of things.

+## parameter search again
+on [20190612](https://github.com/easyt0re/piecewiseLinearModel#tried-to-sweep-for-good-q-matrix-again) I tried to search for new "gains" for the controllers b/c I was trying to do discrete time and encoder quantization. the goal was to "relax" the control a little bit so that there was enough "error" for the encoder to pick up. on [20190701](https://github.com/easyt0re/piecewiseLinearModel#again-note-the-setup-for-the-simulations) I made notes again about the "gains" used in both MIMO and SISO methods.
+I remembered that I showed this result to my supervisors and it was quite promising. for the last a few days, I had been trying to recreate the result but it didn't work.
+MIMO and DMIMO worked fine but SISO was almost definitely better. this was not what I remembered and I couldn't explain.
+I did another sweep in for the Q matrix but it didn't help much. maybe instead of making MIMO better, I should relax SISO a bit. but I got no reason to do so and I didn't really know how.

+however, DSISO was probably not going to work. it seemed that for MIMO, "c2d" was OK and the performance was comparable. however, for SISO, "c2d" (both discretization and quantization) pushed the system to instability. and it didn't end here. read on.

+## test performance "far" away from OP
+SISO was only "linearized" at origin.
+MIMO could be linearized wherever but in current case also at origin. with a `y = +25 mm` offset, it seemed that SISO outperformed MIMO, less error and less saturation. originally I was going to show the performance drop as the "query point" moved further away. this still holds within MIMO but I couldn't explain how SISO wasn't affected that much.

+## misc
+- added TCP pose plot, currently more interested only in z position plot

+- made the simulation longer b/c from some plots it seemed that the system needed more time to settle

+- updated *saveMultiFigs.m* to create folder when it's not there

 # 20190824
 lost again in my own files, both as in "I don't know which file is for what" and in "I don't know what I should do next"
 ## revisit discrete time implementation with IJC